 Parents may seek a place for their child outside of the normal age group for example if the child is exceptionally gifted and talented or has experienced problems such as ill health.
-It is anticipated that children will be educated out of their normal age group in only a small number of very exceptional circumstances.
-Should you wish to seek a place for your child outside of their normal age group you should still make an application for a school place for your child's normal age group and you should also submit a request for admission out of the normal age group.
+In addition, the parents of a summer born child, i.e. a child born between 1st April and 31st August, may request that the child be admitted out of their normal age group, to reception rather than year 1.
+Should you wish to seek a place for your child outside of their normal age group you should still make an application for a school place for your child's normal age group, and you should also submit a request for admission out of the normal age group.
 This request should be made in writing (including any supporting evidence) to the Chair of the Local Governing Body, c/o the school at the same time as the admission application is made.
 In addition to taking into account the views of the head teacher, including the head teacher's statutory responsibility for the internal organisation, management and control of the school, the school local governing body will take into account the views of the parents and of appropriate medical and education professionals.
 A decision will then be made on which age group the child should be admitted taking into account the circumstances of each case and the best interests of the child.
 Once that decision has been made the oversubscription criteria will be applied to determine if a place can be offered at the school.
 Your statutory right to appeal against the refusal of a place at a school for which you have applied is unaffected.
 However, the right to appeal does not apply if you are offered a place at the school but it is not in your preferred age group.
 The school is not required to honour a decision made by another admission authority on admission out of the normal age group.
+Late applications Late applications will be administered in accordance with the Local Authority Primary Coordinated Admissions Scheme within which the school is located.
+You are encouraged to ensure that your application is received on time.